fszlin/certes/docs/CONTRIBUTING.md

-# Contributing to certes
+# Contributing to Certes

 First and foremost, thank you!
-We appreciate that you want to contribute to [certes](README.md), your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to [Certes](README.md), your time is valuable, and your contributions mean a lot to us.

 All members of our community are expected to follow our